Dismiss Modal

 Allergies & Athletes

 Athletes struggling with allergies might find that nasal congestion causes less optimal performance, especially during longer periods of activity.
-However, Dr. Alavian says that movement is important and reduces symptoms for many who are dealing with seasonal allergies because the increased blood flow during physical activity helps flush out allergens.
+However, Shereen Alavian, MD, of Pediatric Primary Care, says that movement is important and reduces symptoms for many who are dealing with seasonal allergies because the increased blood flow during physical activity helps flush out allergens.
 Indoor exercises that focus on breathing can also be helpful.
 Athletes should pay attention to their bodies, take breaks when necessary, and be sure to get plenty of sleep, water and nutritious food.

 Natural Remedies